 Generic products can sometimes do the job — assuming the ingredients are comparable at a lower price point.
 But is what's true for consumer goods also true for your brand's digital presence?

-In a time where the number of "template" website providers seems endless (Wix, Squarespace, Jimdo, Weebly, Shopify, Godaddy, Wordpress, Moonfruit, Pixpa, MoPro...the list goes on), it’s tempting to wade into the world of web design the same way you’d shop at Wal-Mart.
+In a time where the number of "template" website providers seems endless (Wix, Squarespace, Jimdo, Weebly, Shopify, Godaddy, Wordpress, Moonfruit, Pixpa, MoPro...the list goes on), it’s tempting to wade into the world of web design the same way you’d shop at Target.
 After all, these services claim to offer the convenience of creating a website without the need for a professional design and programming team, all at a low-cost.

-Website templates often sound great and can sometimes be a passable solution when starting out.
+Website templates can be a passable solution when you're just starting out.
 But once your brand has matured, it’s time to invest in your web presence in a way that communicates the same pride you would when speaking about the venture you’ve built.
 Now more than ever, your website is your brand's public "face."
 It's often the first interaction people will have with your company and your first shot at making a good impression.

-So the question to ask is this: do you want to leave that critical moment to a generic template?
+So the question is, do you want to leave that critical moment to a generic template?

-People often ask us why a custom-designed website is more valuable than one created using an off-the-shelf template, and our answer is frequently the house analogy.
+People often ask us why a custom-designed website is more valuable than one created using an off-the-shelf solution, and our answer is frequently the house analogy.
 The difference between a pre-designed home and one designed specifically for you is immense.
 With the former, you’re trying to fit your needs into someone else’s vision (hoping that maybe, just maybe, the layout will work with your lifestyle and needs), often experiencing all the frustrations that doing it backward entails.
 But with a custom-designed home, all of your needs and desires are considered first, and the design, layout, structure, and materials are then chosen to fit those needs perfectly (presuming you’re working with a great architect!).